ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 2. Go to the [branch protection rule settings](https://github.com/orgs/ZcashFoundation/people?query=role%3Aowner)
 3. Click on `Edit` for the `main` branch
-4. Scroll down to the `Require status checks to pass before merging` section (This section must always be enabled.
+4. Scroll down to the `Require status checks to pass before merging` section.
+   (This section must always be enabled.
 If it is disabled, all the rules get deleted.)

 To add jobs: